balder-dev/balder/doc/source/getting_started/balder_components.rst

 What are devices?
 =================

-A device can be a component of a :ref:`Setup <Setups>` or of a :ref:`Scenario <Scenarios>`.
+A device is a component of a :ref:`Setup <Setups>` or of a :ref:`Scenario <Scenarios>`.
 In generally it describes a container object, which represents a test component, an application or a real physically device.
-Generally, a device can be everything which has functionality.

-In Balder, devices are inner-classes of :ref:`Setups` or :ref:`Scenarios`.
-These classes have class properties that describe instantiated feature classes (later more).
-This easily allows you to use these features by referencing the :ref:`Setup <Setups>` or :ref:`Scenario <Scenarios>` devices in your test.
-You can access the properties with ``self.MyDevice.*``.
+Generally, a device contains functionality, so called :ref:`Features <Features>`.
+These features can directly be used within your test scenario or within fixtures of your setup.
+You can access these properties with ``self.MyDevice.*``.

 .. note::
     Note that a device itself never implements something by itself!
 A device should only have class-attributes which